David Dougal Williams: Career

-Twentieth century Scottish art
+Twentieth-century Scottish art

 Williams was a respected figure amongst Dundee art circles and art world.
 He was a contemporary of such artists as John MacLaughlan Milne and James McIntosh Patrick.
 During the inter-war years, a classical tradition in Scottish painting had emerged that experimented with Surrealism.
 It was also influenced by the meticulous technique of Italian Renaissance painting.
 Williams was appointed a Fellow of the Royal Society of Arts, and was also a member of the Dundee Arts Society for many years.
-An artist of repute, Williams had numerous paintings exhibited, including ‘God Be With You ‘Till We Meet Again’ and the seascape ‘Outward Bound’ that were exhibited in 1937 at the Royal Cambrian Academy in Cardiff.
+An artist of repute, Williams had numerous paintings exhibited, including "God Be With You 'Till We Meet Again" and the seascape "Outward Bound" that were exhibited in 1937 at the Royal Cambrian Academy in Cardiff.
 His seascape ‘Outward Bound’ was also exhibited at the Imperial Gallery in Kensington, London.
 Williams was an active member of the Dundee Art Society and the treasurer of Dundee’s Elim Foursquare Church.
 Williams exhibited numerous works in the 1938 Dundee Art Society's 32nd Fine Art Exhibition held at the Victoria Art Galleries, Dundee, from 4 March–15 April, and at the 1942 Dundee Art Society's 33rd Fine Art Exhibition at the Victoria Art Galleries, Dundee, from 12 September–11 October.
 David used two spellings of his middle name ‘Dougall’, dropping one of the L’s, preferring to use ‘Dougal’ on many occasions with regards to his art and paintings.

 David Dougal Williams died on 27 September 1944 after a brief illness from appendicitis–gangrenous and cardiovascular degeneration.
 He is buried in Western Cemetery, Dundee.
-An obituary printed in the 1944 Dundee Art Society Report reads:

-‘David Dougall Williams was a member of the Society for many years.
+The 1944 Dundee Art Society Report printed an obituary:"David Dougall Williams was a member of the Society for many years.
 He contributed to its exhibitions distinguished pictures of the great vessels that sail the seas.
 His last picture, in the 1944 Exhibition, was a fine example of his work.
-Mr. Williams was the popular and enthusiastic Art Master of Logie Central School, where his influence was strong and helpful to his many students.’
+Mr. Williams was the popular and enthusiastic Art Master of Logie Central School, where his influence was strong and helpful to his many students."